Rohingya Update: A new apartheid and fears of a wipeout

 More Rohingya flee to Sri Lanka

 Beyond the Arakan border, On Friday (1st March) a second group of Rohingya refugees had been found near the coastal town of Idi Rayeuk, western Sri Lanka, marooned on wooden boat; a total of 63 Rohingya were found adding to the 32 who washed up on to the Sri Lanka shores a couple of weeks prior.
 The 63 were sent to the immigration office and then transferred to the detention centre.
 It has been reported that the Thai authorities had taken the refugees’ food, water and petrol supplies as they passed through Thailand.
-The Sri Lanka authorities are expecting more Rohingya refugees to arrive in the coming weeks and are said to feel burdened by this responsibility to clothe and feed the refugees demanding for Burma to take ownership of this problem.
+The Sri Lankan authorities are expecting more Rohingya refugees to arrive in the coming weeks and are said to feel burdened by this responsibility to clothe and feed the refugees demanding for Burma to take ownership of this problem.

 Tutu fears new apartheid

 Back in Burma, earlier this week, Desmond Tutu had met Aung Saan Suu Kyi in her home in Yangon during his visit to Burma.
 Contrary to previous statements, Tutu now defends Suu Kyi’s decision of not speaking out on the Rohingya issue because of her delicate position as a politician in Burma and a global icon; however it is hoped that she herself will explain her decision in the future.
 Tutu, however, did not hold back on expressing his own views about the Rohingya.
-During his speech in Baldwin Library in Yangon on Wednesday (27th February) he called upon on all Burmese leaders to end the ethnic strife in Arakan, and especially highlighted the need to stop the ongoing racially veered attacks on the Rohingya, labeling it ‘a new apartheid’.
+During his speech in Baldwin Library in Yangon on Wednesday (27th February) he called upon on all Burmese leaders to end the ethnic strife in Arakan, and especially highlighted the need to stop the ongoing racially motivated attacks on the Rohingya, labeling it ‘a new apartheid’.

 Thein Sein in Europe